Non-caffeinated Tea Options

 If you use fresh fruits like kiwi, apple or Asian pear, boil them together with ginger.

 Papaya seeds has a peppery horseradish taste when you bite into it.
 I put the peppercorn substitute on a piece of food wrap, folded the plastic over, crushed the shells with my all-purpose hammer, and boiled the seeds with ginger and 2 dried dates.
-Coworker said the drink had a nutmeg flavor when I paired it with tangerine peel.
+Tangerine peel added at the end.
+Coworker said the drink had a nutmeg flavor.

 Ginger no like?
 Try other roots like turmeric, or this variation I made with burdock (gobo in Japanese, niu bang in Chinese) and papaya seeds.

 Passion fruit tastes great too.
 I add its juice and seeds to the drink after the liquid cools down.

 No mint?
 Try basil, thyme, or bay leaves (I add ~9 small dried bay leaves, fewer if fresh or big, to the boil in my medium size pot.)
 No shiso leaves but fancy a darker brew or more spice?
 Throw in a cinnamon stick when simmering ginger.
 This ginger cinnamon jujube rose tea is inspired by Mindy!
 She got me those beautiful rose buds at a tea place from her trip to Leeds, England.